unrealwork/atsd-use-cases/Solutions/docker/README.md

 ### Change Management

 -   Perform detailed inventory scans of the Docker environment including hosts, images, containers, volumes, and networks.
--   Notify applications and operations teams in case of container misplacements.
+-   Notify applications and operations teams in case of container misplacement.
 -   Enforce labeling standards to ensure CMDB accuracy.

 ### Compliance and Security